JohnRDOrazio/JohnRDOrazio/README.md

 I'm a ✝️ Catholic priest.

-I enjoy 💻 coding, a hobby which I started when I was a little kid.
+I enjoy 📷 photography, I enjoy activities such as ⛷️ skiing, and I enjoy 💻 coding, a hobby which I started when I was a little kid.
 Languages I have learned:
  - GW-BASIC
  - PHP
  - Webstack (HTML, Javascript, CSS)